Retailers are beginning to prepare for the holiday shopping rush, starting with Halloween.

 3) Google Local Inventory Ads (LIAs)

 Considering that the majority of shoppers are planning to use a search engine as a source for shopping inspiration, it is also a good idea to run local inventory ads on Google.
 These ads are tailored to users based on their location.
-So when a shopper searches for Halloween related merchandise, they will be shown in-stock product of local retailers in the area.
+With these ads, shoppers will see in-stock product of local retailers in the area.

 Here are a few tips for optimizing your Google LIA campaigns: